LocalRoast8080/AnkiAiDocker/README.md

 localhost:3000
 ```

-If you also want to use AnkiConnect, make sure your AnkiConnect config looks something like this:
+If you also want to use AnkiConnect, the configuration is automatically set up with the following settings:
 ```
 {
     "apiKey": null,